oracle/opengrok/docker/README.md

 http://localhost:8080/

 The first reindex will take some time to finish.
-Subsequent reindex will be incremental so will take signigicantly less time.
+Subsequent reindex will be incremental so will take significantly less time.

 ## Using Docker compose